Project Timberwind

-Project Timberwind aimed to develop nuclear thermal rockets.
+Project Timberwind was a project to develop nuclear thermal rockets.
 Initial funding by the Strategic Defense Initiative from 1987 through 1991 totaled $139 million (then-year).
 The proposed rocket was later expanded into a larger design after the project was transferred to the Air Force Space Nuclear Thermal Propulsion (SNTP) program.

 The program underwent an audit in 1992 due to security concerns raised by Steven Aftergood.
 This highly classified program provided the motivation for starting the FAS Government Secrecy project.
 Convicted spy Stewart Nozette was found to be on the master access list for the TIMBER WIND project.

 Advances in high-temperature metals, computer modelling and nuclear engineering in general resulted in dramatically improved performance.
-Whereas the NERVA engine was projected to weigh about 6803 kg, the final SNTP offered just over 1/3 the thrust from an engine of only 1650 kg, while further improving the specific impulse from 930 to 1000 seconds.
+Whereas the NERVA engine was projected to weigh about 6803 kg, the final SNTP offered just over 1/3 the thrust from an engine of only 1650 kg (less than 1/4 the mass), while further improving the specific impulse from 930 to 1000 seconds.

 History

 In 1983, the Strategic Defense Initiative ("Star Wars") identified missions that could benefit from rockets that are more powerful than chemical rockets, and some that could only be undertaken by more powerful rockets.
-A nuclear propulsion project, SP-100, was created in February 1983 with the aim of developing a 100 KW nuclear rocket system.

 The concept incorporated a particle/pebble-bed reactor, a concept developed by James R. Powell at the Brookhaven National Laboratory, which promised a specific impulse of up to 1,000 isp and a thrust to weight ratio of between 25 and 35 for thrust levels greater than 20,000 lbf.

 From 1987 to 1991 it was funded as a secret project codenamed Project Timberwind, which spent $139 million.
 The proposed rocket project was transferred to the Space Nuclear Thermal Propulsion (SNTP) program at the Air Force Phillips Laboratory in October 1991.
 NASA conducted studies as part of its 1992 Space Exploration Initiative (SEI) but felt that SNTP offered insufficient improvement over NERVA, and was not required by any SEI missions.
 The SNTP program was terminated in January 1994, after $200 million was spent.

+During this timeframe, there was an unrelated and unclassified space nuclear electric power project called SP-100.
+SP-100, was created in February 1983 with the aim of developing a 100 KW nuclear power system for missions that require reliable high electric power.
+One example of such a mission is electric propulsion for interplanetary missions.